-What is questionable, what is not defined, is what determines “bulky.”
+What is questionable and undefined is – what determines “bulky?”
 When a woman moves out of the 5lb dumbbell range, she internally asks the question, “Will lifting this heavy weight make me bulky?”
 “Am I going to add mass I do not want?”

 What defines bulky?

 When I got into the health and fitness industry, and more specifically my job now, I started off like most people when looking at bodybuilders and figure competitors.
 I am not going to lie, at first I was massively uninterested in looking at any of them and was turned off.
 I didn’t quite understand why a man wanted that many veins on his body, or why a woman wanted no tits and large biceps.
 As time went by, and I looked at these bodies more and more, trained them, and helped people achieve those bodies, my view changed.

 My perception of what fat, lean, large mass, and small mass is, is completely different now.
 I have a broader view of what is attractive, strong, and pretty to me.
 You can get so comfortable seeing a certain type of look and style that it starts to alter your perception.
 Thankfully I have a decent head on my shoulders because, due to my job, I have to be highly critical of body fat levels, muscle build, etc. I could be so easily screwed, like so many others are.

 I took it to a poll of 2000 women online.
 I asked the following questions…

 (Participants were of college education, between 21-45, and of moderate to higher income.
 It included both single and married women.
 Some statics vary for being skipped over.)

 How many times a week do you exercise?